-- Not provide out-of-school care to children who are absent from school due to illness.
-Return any child receiving out-of-school care to their parents should they become unwell while attending the service (amended HS23).
+- Not provide out-of-school care to children who are absent from school due to illness (any child receiving out-of-school care should be returned to their parents should they become unwell while attending the service) - amended HS23.

 In addition to licensing criteria changes we have updated our guidance and things to consider for the following criteria:

-In addition to meeting all current requirements, there is one new criterion and one amended criterion all home-based ECE services are required to comply with:
+In addition to meeting all current requirements, there is one new criterion and one amended criterion all home-based ECE services are required to comply with.
+They must: